Robert Newton Flew: Ministry

 While training for the Wesleyan ministry, Flew taught theology and classics at Handsworth College.
 He spent five years from 1913 as a circuit minister in Winchmore Hill, North London, during which time he made study visits to Italy and Switzerland and first made close acquaintance with Catholics.
 He then volunteered as a naval chaplain, although the Armistice had already been signed before he set sail for 18 months in Mesopotamia.
 He spent a further 18 months at United Theological College, Bangalore, India.

 On his return to England, Flew married in July 1921 Winifred Garrard (1887–1982), a Wesleyan Methodist teacher – their son Antony Garrard Newton Flew (1923–2010) was to become a prominent philosopher and advocate of "the presumption of atheism".
 He spent the next six years in a circuit ministry in London, where he built up strong ecumenical relations.
-His friendship with the Austrian Catholic theologian Baron von Hügel led him to closer study of spirituality, resulting in a book, The Idea of Perfection in Christian Theology (1934), which remained in print for many years.
+His friendship with the Austrian Catholic theologian Baron von Hügel led him to a closer study of spirituality, resulting in a book, The Idea of Perfection in Christian Theology (1934), which remained in print for many years.
 For this he was awarded a doctorate of divinity by the University of Oxford, the first ever for a non-Anglican.

 The book was described quite recently by a fellow theologian as "a comprehensive interpretation of Christian ethics as promulgated by Jesus, right on down through those whom Flew subsequently identifies as the most significant Christian thinkers of the last two thousand years."
-It shows Flew to be one of several Methodist theologians in the mid-20th century to have become critical of the ideas of John Wesley on sinlessness and purity of intention: "Flew critiques Wesley's attitude to sin as offering only an inadequate account of moral evil," so that he can "posit an over-optimistic instantaneous end to the effects of sin....
+It shows Flew to be one of several Methodist theologians in the mid-20th century to have become critical of the ideas of John Wesley on sinlessness and purity of intention: "Flew critiques Wesley's attitude to sin as offering only an inadequate account of moral evil," so that he can "posit an over-optimistic instantaneous end to the effects of sin...
 The result of these problems is an 'intramundane asceticism', whereby the one assured of sanctification merely endures secular life, allowing a barrier to exist between one's work and worship."